Pedro Santos, registered nurse in AXA Health’s 24/7 health support line

 Mind health – Brain training exercises, such as puzzles, can improve memory and help you stay alert.
 Meanwhile, mindfulness exercises are great for easing stress levels and understanding your emotions.

-For more information on what to expect and look out for as you get older, check out our article, What happens as we get older?
+>For more information on what to expect and look out for as you get older, check out our article, What happens as we get older?

 2) Obesity and weight gain

 The word ‘obese’ describes someone who’s overweight because of excess body fat.
-Obesity increases the risk of numerous health conditions including diabetes, arthritis, various cancers and heart disease, which is the leading cause of death for men in the UK.3
+Obesity increases the risk of numerous health conditions including diabetes, arthritis, various cancers, and heart disease, which is the leading cause of death for men in the UK.3

-A relatively simple way to find out if you’re obese, and to determine what a healthy weight would be, is to calculate your body mass index (BMI) score.
+A relatively straightforward way to find out if you’re obese, and to determine what a healthy weight would be, is to calculate your body mass index (BMI) score.
 While this isn’t used to diagnose obesity, it’s a useful indication.

 You can work out your score by entering your weight and height into the NHS BMI healthy weight calculator.
 Then cross-reference your score as follows:

-- 18.5 to 24.9 = healthy weight
+• 18.5 to 24.9 = healthy weight

-- 25 to 29.9 = overweight
+• 25 to 29.9 = overweight

-- 30 to 39.9 = obese
+• 30 to 39.9 = obese

-- 40 or above = severely obese
+• 40 or above = severely obese

 The best way to curb weight gain or address obesity is to make lifestyle changes.
 This could include reducing your calorie intake and making sure you stay active.
 If you’re obese or severely obese, it’s important to lose weight safely, which could involve speaking to a doctor about the best approach for you.

-For more information and ideas on how to look after yourself as you get older, check out our latest article on Obesity and weight gain.
+>For more information and ideas on how to look after yourself as you get older, check out our latest article on Obesity and weight gain.

 3) Coronary heart disease

-It is caused when the blood supply to the heart is obstructed by fatty deposits building up in the coronary arteries.
+CHD is caused when the blood supply to the heart is obstructed by fatty deposits building up in the coronary arteries.
 Some of the main symptoms of CHD include:

-- angina (chest pain or discomfort)
+• angina (chest pain or discomfort),

-- shortness of breath
+• shortness of breath,

-- feeling faint or nauseas.
+• feeling faint or nauseous.

 To reduce your risk of coronary heart disease, or to treat it in the first instance, doctors usually recommend lifestyle changes.
-These may include exercise, healthy eating, lowering your alcohol intake and quitting smoking if you smoke.
-Other possible treatments include medication, angioplasty and surgery.

 Our article on coronary heart disease includes more information on the causes of CHD, as well as the lifestyle changes that can help prevent it.